Global mental health: Treatment gap

 nurses in mental health settings, and 493,000 psychosocial care providers needed to treat mental disorders in 144 low- and middle-income countries.
-The annual wage bill to remove this health workforce shortage was estimated at about US$4.4 billion.
+The annual wage bill to remove this health workforce shortage was estimated at US$4.4 billion.

 Interventions

 Information and evidence about cost-effective interventions to provide better mental health care are available.
 Although most of the research (80%) has been carried out in high-income countries, there is also strong evidence from low- and middle-income countries that pharmacological and psychosocial interventions are effective ways to treat mental disorders, with the strongest evidence for depression, schizophrenia, bipolar disorder and hazardous alcohol use.

 Recommendations to strengthen mental health systems around the world have been first mentioned in the WHO's World Health Report 2001, which focused on mental health: